Vincent Nichols: Prison chaplaincy

 In October 2010 Nichols made a defence of Catholic prison chaplaincy in a speech at HM Prison Brixton in London.
 He criticised suggestions that amid budget cuts the state should only fund a single "generic chaplaincy" in British prisons.
 He said:

 Petition

-In 2011, Nichols and former MP Ann Widdecombe supported a petition to stop the owners of a London pub changing its name.
+In 2011, Nichols and former MP Ann Widdecombe supported a petition to stop the owners of a London pub from changing its name.
 "The Cardinal", near Westminster Cathedral, was due to be renamed the "Windsor Castle" when it reopened after refurbishment.
 More than 150 people signed the petition organised by the Independent Catholic News newspaper.
 The pub had been named after a former Cardinal Archbishop of Westminster, Henry Edward Manning.
 Nichols said that although the pub was originally called the Windsor Castle, the name the Cardinal has a better historical connection to the area and that "The reason why it was changed was because of the great impact that Cardinal Manning had on the life of London".
 Despite the petition, the pub was renamed.